quantumlib/qsim/docs/tutorials/qsimcirq_gcp.md

 *   Choose a Region and Zone
     *   The values are not too important now, but for latency and availability [you may make different choice](https://cloud.google.com/compute/docs/regions-zones#available).
 *   Choose the machine family / series: N2
+    * Other machine types, like N1 or C2, will also work
     *   Quantum simulation can require a high level of resources, so we are selecting powerful processors, but [many choices are available.](https://cloud.google.com/blog/products/compute/choose-the-right-google-compute-engine-machine-type-for-you)

 ![alt_text](../images/qsimcirq_gcp/image13.png )